turboapps/docs/reference/command_line/start.md

       --pull                 Pulls base images from hub before running, if they exist --route-add=VALUE      Add route mapping.
 Supported protocols: ip, pipe, tcp, udp --route-block=VALUE    Block specified route or protocol.
-Supported protocols: ip, tcp, udp --startup-file=VALUE   Override the default startup file
+Supported protocols: ip, tcp, udp --route-file=VALUE     Read in a INI file of routing configuration --startup-file=VALUE   Override the default startup file
       --startup-file-default=VALUE
                              Overrides the default startup file if the main image does not have one